sequoiatree/teaching-cs/src/curriculum/topical/socratic-method/journal.md

 * What was your experience using the Socratic method this week?
-In what situations was it particularly good?
+When was it particularly effective or ineffective?
+Why?
 Do you think it was beneficial for the student?
-Was it effective or ineffective?
-Why?
 What would you change about your usage of the Socratic method next time?